valderman/ccwf/pages/exam.md

 The examination in this course consists of two parts: a project and an oral exam.
-In order to pass the course you must complete the mandatory parts of the projects and pass the oral exam.
-For a higher grade there are several extensions available to the project which you can do.
-See the project description for details.
-The oral exam does not affect the grade.
+In order to pass the course you must complete the mandatory parts of the projects -- a working **frontend and LLVM code generator**, as well as at least **one language extension** -- and pass the **oral exam**.
+For a [higher grade](/project#grading) there are several extensions available to the project which you can do.
+See the [project description](/project#extensions) for more information about each extension.

 Things which are considered when grading the project:

-* The language and any extensions must be handled in full generality.
+* The language and any extensions **must be handled in full generality**.
   It is not sufficient to only be able to compile the programs in the test suite.
 * Code quality does not affect the grade in general.
-But the code must hold a minimum of readability so that the grader can make sense of it.
+But **the code must hold a minimum of readability** so that the grader can make sense of it.
 * The project documentation is not graded either but must contain the required information stated in the project description below.
-* We only give points to fully working solutions.
+* We only give points to **fully working solutions**.
 No partial credits for partial solutions.
 However, we do allow for resubmissions for minor bug fixes.